abhijeetnishal/URLShortener/Readme.md

 Contributions are welcome!
 If you would like to contribute to the project, please follow these steps:

-1. Clone and setup this application locally by following above application setup steps.
+1. Clone and set up this application locally by following the above application setup steps.

-2. Create a new branch for the issue you assigned to work on, using below command:
+2. Create a new branch for the issue you assigned to work on, using the below command:

    ```bash
       git checkout -b your_branch_name